23 September 2022

 Søren Kyllingsbæk

-The researchers will also develop new experimental paradigms for measuring and modeling visual attention.
+The researchers will also develop new experimental paradigms for measuring and modelling visual attention.
 The new methods will open possibilities to study visual attention in 3D environments much closer to how we solve problems using vision in real life situations.

 "The knowledge we gain about visual attention must be used to develop prototypes of AR systems that improve vision.
 The new systems must be able to find objects and detect changes in complex scenes," says Søren Kyllingsbæk.